pixieapps/mydata-etimologio-bridge/README.md

 ## Security Notes

-- Keep `config.php` out of version control — it is listed in `.gitignore`
+- Keep `config.php` out of version control (it is in `.gitignore`)
-- The `files/` directory holds your session cookie and cache — ensure it is not web-accessible
 - This API is designed for **private intranet use** — do not expose it to the public internet without adding authentication
+- The cookie file (`/tmp/etimologio_cookies.txt`) contains your session — ensure it is not web-accessible

 ---

-## Status & Roadmap
+## Status

-This is a working proof of concept.
-Known gaps and areas for improvement are tracked in `todo.txt`.
-Contributions and forks are very welcome.
+This is a **proof of concept**.
+It works, but it is not a polished library.
+Contributions, improvements, and forks are very welcome.
+Some areas that could use work:

+- Support for more invoice types (11.1 ΑΛΠ verified, others assumed)
+- Multi-line invoice support
+- Proper error handling and retry logic
+- Unit tests
+- Refactor into a proper PHP class/library
+- Laravel/Symfony package

+If you build on this, please share your work with the Greek developer community.

 ---